Romantic Weekend Getaways in Virginia

 The staff stood out for their warm and thoughtful hospitality, making my stay feel both personal and memorable.

-For me, The Clifton Inn is one of the most underrated treasures in Virginia—perfect for couples seeking romance, families looking for a serene getaway, or anyone who wants to experience the best of Southern charm and countryside luxury.
+For me, The Clifton Inn is one of the most underrated treasures in Virginia, perfect for couples seeking romance.

-My highlights?
-Dinner at the inn’s restaurant.
+My personal highlight was our romantic dinner at the inn’s restaurant.
 I had seared scallops with fennel purée and citrus salad, finished with a shared crème caramel.
+It was a perfect romantic stay I want to go back for.

 The Goodstone Inn is truly one of my favorite romantic getaways in Virginia, a hidden gem tucked into the rolling hills of Middleburg’s horse and wine country.

-I felt like I had discovered an underrated escape designed for couples seeking privacy, intimacy, and timeless charm.
+I felt like I had discovered an underrated escape designed for couples seeking privacy, intimacy, and timeless charm just one hour 15 minutes from DC that completely won me over.

 My favorite part was waking up to countryside views that seemed to stretch endlessly, with nothing but nature surrounding me and my partner.